lambdaclass/starknet_stack/infrastructure/README.md

 In this directory is contained all the code to deploy different parts of the Startknet Stack.

 Currently, automation is in place to deploy a N node sequencer cluster.
+It creates a whole isolated environment inside AWS: VPC + all necessary network resources + autoscaling group + security groups allowing transaction and RPC endpoints for 0.0.0.0/0

 Watcher Prover terraform is also here but standalone one (still needs to be pointed to the sequencer afterwards)